msjimc/GeneMatrix/Guide/ReadMe.md

 Due to variation in the annotation of different GenBank entries, when extracting data for a specific feature ```GeneMatrix``` looks for lines containing the tags: ___/gene=___, ___/product=___,  ___/protein_id=___ and ___/locus_tag=___.
 When more than one tag is present, the feature's name is taken as the first tag to be given a value in the order of ___/gene=___ then ___/product=___ followed by  ___/protein_id=___ and finally ___/locus_tag=___.

 #### Protein sequence
-Typically a ___CDS___ feature is linked to a protein sequence which is found by searching for the ___/translation=___ tag and retaining the subsequence text until a ine ending with a __&rdquo;__ is found.
-Obviously ___tRNA___ and ___rRNAs___ never linked to a protein sequence.
+Typically a ___CDS___ feature is linked to a protein sequence which is found by searching for the ___/translation=___ tag and retaining the subsequence text until a line ending with a __&rdquo;__ is found.
+Obviously ___tRNA___ and ___rRNAs___ are never linked to a protein sequence.

 #### Sequence coordinates
 For a short, simple sequence such as a tRNA or mitochondrial CDS, the sequence is present as a single run of nucleotides.
 In these situations the coordinates simply follow the feature's tag (___CDS___, ___rRNA___ or ___tRNA___) with the start and end points separated by two periods (Table 1, row 1).
 In these cases the coordinates of each feature are extracted from the GenBank entry's sequence and stored.
 However, the sequence of a ___CDS___ feature may be contained in a number of exons or in the case of a circular genome a feature may span the beginning and the end of the sequence.
 In these cases the feature's tag is followed by a series of start/end coordinates separated by commas with the whole series placed in brackets following the word ___join___ (Table 1, row 2).
-In these case the sequence identified each pair of coordinates is extracted and concatenated to form one sequence.
+In these case the sequence specified by each pair of coordinates is extracted and concatenated to form one sequence.

 |Scenario|Example|
 |-|-|